Mr Sheffield Steelers

 2 x BHL Championship titles, 3 x Playoff titles, 1 x Benson & Hedges Cup and 1 x Challenge Cup as well as 2 promotions.

-The 1999-00 season saw Ron drop down a league to play for a couple of other BNL teams but he returned to his beloved Steelers twice more before finally hanging up his skates at the end of the 2008 – 09 season.
+The 1999-00 season saw Ron drop down a league to play for a couple of other BNL teams.
+He returned to his beloved Steelers twice before finally retiring at the end of the 2008 – 09 season.

-After his retirement he joined the Sheffield junior development program at the twin rink facility of Ice Sheffield, and in June 2014 became their head coach.
+On retirement he joined the Sheffield Junior Development Program at Ice Sheffield and in June 2014 became their head coach.

 Here’s Ron’s full playing stats – as listed by Hockeydb.com’s database.